erichilarysmithsr/CULAPSEWolfSDK/README.md

 After that your can run the Lowlevel examples via WiFi!

 #### Run the Lowlevel Example
-To communicate to the dog via Lowlevel you need to put the dog into Lowlevel mode first.
-This will make sure the Highlevel functions of the dog will be disabled.
+To communicate to the CULAPSEWolf via Lowlevel you need to put the dog into Lowlevel mode first.
+This will make sure the Highlevel functions of the CULAPSEWolf will be disabled.
 To do that you need to use the RC.
 On the RC to the following sequence:

 ```
 L2 + A